On rigid origami III: local rigidity analysis: Numerical methods for rigidity analysis

 \section{Numerical methods for rigidity analysis}

-In this section we are considering a systematic way to determine the rigidity of a creased paper when the size of $\mathrm{J}\boldsymbol{A}$ is large.
-Possibly it will be combined with numerical tools.
+In this section we will consider how to analyse the local rigidity for a rigid origami using numerical method when the size of $\mathrm{d} \boldsymbol{A}/\mathrm{d} \boldsymbol{\rho}$ is large.
 Several important questions are:

-\begin{enumerate} [(1)] \item How to determine the first-order rigidity of a creased paper. \item If given a self-stress, will it stabilize a first-order rigid-foldable creased paper. \item How to find the collection of self-stresses that can stabilize a first-order rigid-foldable creased paper. \item If given a first-order flex, would it be extended to a second-order flex. \item How to find the collection of first-order flexes that could be extend to a second-order flex. \end{enumerate}
+\begin{enumerate} [(1)] \item How to determine the first-order rigidity of a rigid origami or find the collection of first-order flex and self-stress? \item Will a given self-stress stabilize a rigid origami? \item How to find the collection of self-stress that can stabilize a rigid origami? \item Can a first-order flex be extended to a second-order flex? \item How to find the collection of first-order flex that can be extended to a second-order flex? \end{enumerate}

-For question (1), if known the position of each vertex, the direction vectors could be calculated directly, then the Jacobian in the global coordinate system is obtained.
-Now the task is to solve a large sparse linear system, which has been well studied \cite{davis_direct_2006, saad_iterative_2003}.
+For question (1), if we know the position of each vertex, the direction vector of each inner crease can be calculated directly, and the rigidity matrix $\mathrm{d} \boldsymbol{A}/\mathrm{d} \boldsymbol{\rho}$ in a global coordinate system can be obtained by assigning entries for a sparse matrix.
+The next step is applying the singular value decomposition (SVD) to $\mathrm{d} \boldsymbol{A}/\mathrm{d} \boldsymbol{\rho}$ to find the information of rank, nullspace and left nullspace \cite{pellegrino_structural_1993, chan_improved_1982}.